How to Start Poultry Farming

 Reasons Why Some Poultry Farms Fail

 As with many businesses, poultry farms fail.
-Buy why?
+But why?
 And how can you avoid failure?

 - Do your research!
 It is absolutely necessary to know if you have a supplier for chicks, access to bulk feed, adequate facilities, and most importantly if there is a market for broilers.

 - Lack of disease control.
-If there is no system set up to prevent come and go vehicle and foot traffic onto the property and into the coop, disease can spread very rapidly and with great force and finality.
+If there is no system set up to prevent come-and-go vehicles and foot traffic onto the property and into the coop, the disease can spread very rapidly and with great force and finality.

 - Marketing flop.
 It isn’t enough to have chicken for sale, there is a whole new dimension to getting the word out and finding buyers, and the marketing aspect of this business must not be forgotten.